whyoleg/cryptography-kotlin/PLANS.md

         * [ ] Streaming encryption/decryption (look at google/tink)
         * [ ] File encryption/decryption (function operations)
     * [ ] Key wrap/unwrap
+    * [ ] General way to define algorithms, that support something (like KeyGen)
+    * [ ] Decide on how someone can create custom algorithms, that need or ECDSA.Key or RSA.PSS.Key (like different signature algorithms in ssh)
+    * [ ] Decode key from DER -> then decide on which algorithm it is (problems with WebCrypto)
 * [ ] Materials
     * [ ] introduce materials: key, key pair, certificate, certificate chain, certificate+key pair etc
     * [ ] X.509 Certificates